samschloegel/sound-reference/src/networking/concepts/DHCP.md

 ## Manual Assignments

-Create a table for each subnet, list out all available addresses (or at least keep the list sorted numerically) and manually choose addresses for each device.
+Create a table for each subnet

+List out all available addresses (or at least keep the list sorted numerically)

+Manually choose addresses for each device.

-This is NOT recommended for Dante or XDIP networks.
+(This is NOT recommended for Dante or XDIP networks.)

 ::: tip EXAMPLE